 Sales of IDS software licenses are expected to soar as users adopt the technology.
-Pitfalls remain in installation and management.
+Pitfalls remain in installation

 By Garry Kranz

 Enterprises pondering intrusion detection technologies as part of an overall security strategy may want to take their cue from Forsyth Institute.
 Twice during 2001, the Boston-based nonprofit research organization suffered system outages caused by hackers.
 It also was infected, like many other enterprises, with the NIMDA virus.
 "During a period of four weeks over the summer, I think we experienced network downtime of about 15 to 20 hours," said Doug Hanson, executive director of information systems.